 Transparency: Demonstrates a commitment to transparency and public disclosure

-Partial credit is awarded as it is unclear how far this will promote the disclosure of ingredients in products online or on product packaging or lead to the disclosure of the identity of articles or formulated products that are free of chemicals of high concern going beyond regulatory compliance.
+Partial credit is awarded as it is unclear how far The Home Depot’s strategy will promote the public disclosure of ingredients in products online or on product packaging or lead to the public disclosure of the identity of articles or formulated products that are free of CHCs going beyond regulatory compliance.

 0 out of 7.5 points